OpenDataVBB/gtfs-rt-feed/readme.md

 			"Ankunftszeit": "2024-09-20T12:43:00Z",
 			"Abfahrtszeit": "2024-09-20T12:45:00Z",
 		},
-		// Usually there are more IstHalts, but the IstFahrt may not be complete.
+		// Note: Usually the SollFahrt has all SollHalts, but sometimes it may not be complete.
 	],
 }
 ```